 Status: At the October 8, 2020 Board Meeting the Mainline Valve Spacing Policy was approved by the Board.
 A Scope of Work and Request for Quote for the design, documentation, and permitting for the Mainline Valve Replacement Project was prepared and was sent to on-call design consultants the week of October 19, 2020.
 Received four proposals on 11/3/20.
 Tetra Tech was selected to prepare the final design.
 The project Kick-off meeting was held on 1/12/21.
-Tetra Tech is currently developing the project's permit plan and 50% Design Submittal.
-(2/12/21)
+Tetra Tech developed the project's permit plan and continues working on 50% Design Submittal.
+(3/12/21)